12626538/DL02/BLOGPOST.md

 - only invariant to rotation, due to taking norm (scalar value) (i think) -> this is only the case in the 2020 paper, but not necessarily in the 2021 paper, so i think we really need to focus on the expressiveness and not necessarily the equivariance
 #END NOTES# -->

-The current model of the authors manages to combine the strengths of CNNs and GNNs while maintaining the rotation invariance whilst using a model is not very computationally demanding.
+The current model of the authors manages to combine the strengths of CNNs and GNNs while maintaining the rotation invariance, which it achieves using a model of low computational burden.
 The invariance for rotation is essential because the orientation of the molecule does not change the characteristics of the molecule.
 However, the combination of the molecules into a protein does depend on the orientation of (the linkage between) the molecules, e.g. the shape of the protein does affect the characteristics of the protein.
 This is a weakness in the otherwise strength of the model.
 In the follow-up paper, the authors introduced vector-gating to retain the rotational equivariance of vector features, but this version of the GVP can only exchange information between scalar and geometric features using scalar values (either the norm or using gating).
-A point of improvement we are aiming for is to increase the expressiveness of this model by improving this sharing between scalar and geometric features to incorporate orientation into the scalar features.
+We aim to improve the expressiveness of this model by improving the sharing between scalar and geometric features to incorporate orientation into the scalar features.

 <!-- $\newcommand{\bs}[1]{\boldsymbol{#1}} \newcommand{\norm}[1]{\lVert#1\rVert_2}$ <!-- why does this have to be impossible on GitHub >:( -->